Kanikacoder13/Summer-Training-2026/Day-04.md

 ### 1. Variable Scope

-The session began with the continuation of functions by introducing the concept of variable scope.

-The trainer explained how Python determines the accessibility of variables within different parts of a program.

-The following concepts were discussed:

-- Local Variables
-- Global Variables
-- Scope of Variables
-- Accessing Global Variables inside Functions
-- Using the `global` keyword

-Practical examples demonstrated how local and global variables behave during function execution.

----
+The session continued with advanced function concepts by introducing variable scope.
+The trainer explained the difference between **local** and **global** variables, variable accessibility within functions, and the use of the `global` keyword.

 ### 2. Recursive Functions

-The concept of recursion was introduced, where a function calls itself repeatedly until a terminating condition is satisfied.
+The concept of recursion was introduced, where a function calls itself until a terminating condition is met.
+Practical examples, including **Factorial** and **Fibonacci Series**, were used to demonstrate recursive programming.

-The trainer explained:

-- What is Recursion
-- Base Condition
-- Recursive Calls
-- Advantages and limitations of recursion

-To understand recursion practically, programs such as **Factorial** and **Fibonacci Series** were implemented.

----

 ### 3. Introduction to Python Data Structures

-The second half of the session focused on Python's built-in data structures.

-The trainer explained how different data structures are used depending on the type of data and the operations required.

-The major data structures introduced were:
+The trainer introduced Python's built-in data structures and explained their importance in storing, organizing, and processing data efficiently.
+The major data structures covered were:

 - Lists
 - Tuples
 - Dictionaries
 - Sets

----

 ### 4. Lists

-The List data structure was discussed in detail.

-Topics covered included:

-- Creating Lists
-- Indexing
-- Slicing
-- Updating Elements
-- List Methods
-- Nested Lists
-- List Comprehension

-The trainer also demonstrated how lists are widely used for storing datasets and performing preprocessing tasks in AI & ML applications.

----
+Learned how to create and manipulate lists using indexing, slicing, updating elements, nested lists, list methods, and list comprehension.
+The trainer also discussed the role of lists in data preprocessing tasks.

 ### 5. Tuples

-The session continued with Tuples.

-The following concepts were discussed:

-- Creating Tuples
-- Tuple Packing
-- Tuple Unpacking
-- Accessing Tuple Elements
-- Immutable Nature of Tuples

-Practical examples showed how tuples can efficiently store fixed collections of data.

----
+The session covered tuple creation, tuple packing and unpacking, accessing elements, and the immutable nature of tuples.

 ### 6. Dictionaries

-The Dictionary data structure was introduced as a collection of key-value pairs.

-Topics covered included:

-- Creating Dictionaries
-- Accessing Values
-- Adding New Key-Value Pairs
-- Updating Existing Values
-- Safe Lookup using the `get()` method
-- Iterating through Dictionary Items

-The trainer also demonstrated practical examples of using dictionaries to represent configuration settings and vocabulary mappings commonly used in Machine Learning and Natural Language Processing applications.

----
+Learned how to create dictionaries, access and update values, add new key-value pairs, use the `get()` method, and iterate through dictionary items.
+Practical examples demonstrated the use of dictionaries for structured data storage.

 ### 7. Sets

-The final topic of the session was Sets.

-The trainer explained that sets store only unique elements and are useful for removing duplicates and performing mathematical operations.

-The following operations were demonstrated:

-- Union
-- Intersection
-- Difference
-- Symmetric Difference

-Practical examples illustrated how sets can be used for comparing datasets and identifying unique class labels in AI & ML problems.
+The trainer introduced sets and explained their use in storing unique elements.
+Set operations such as **Union**, **Intersection**, **Difference**, and **Symmetric Difference** were demonstrated through practical examples.

 ---

 ## Practical Activities Performed

-During today's practical session, I performed the following activities:
+During the practical session, I performed the following activities:

 - Implemented programs using local and global variables.
 - Practiced the use of the `global` keyword.
 - Developed recursive programs for Factorial and Fibonacci Series.
-- Created and manipulated Lists using indexing, slicing and list comprehension.
+- Created and manipulated Lists using indexing, slicing, and list comprehension.
-- Performed tuple packing and unpacking.
+- Practiced tuple packing and unpacking.
-- Implemented Dictionary operations including insertion, updating and safe lookup.
+- Performed Dictionary operations such as insertion, updating, and retrieval of data.
 - Iterated through dictionary key-value pairs.
-- Performed Set operations such as Union, Intersection and Difference.
+- Applied Set operations including Union, Intersection, Difference, and Symmetric Difference.
-- Solved practical exercises involving Python data structures for AI & ML-related scenarios.
+- Solved programming exercises based on Python data structures.

 ---